pileofwolves/finmer/Docs/content/script-reference/combat.md

 A newly created session does not contain any participants at all, not even the player character (whom you can add with the global variable `Player`).
 You could, if you want to, forego adding the player to a combat session, and have only AI-controlled participants fight it out.

+NPC participants can be created by using the `Creature` function, described in the [Constructors](script-reference/ctors.md) section.

 <LuaReference group={ApiGroupBasic} />

 ## Participant State